Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 ~~~
 {: .bash}

+The prompt should sit there a little bit, and then it should look like nothing
+happened.
+But type `ls`.
+You should see a new file called `bad_reads.txt`.

 > ## File extensions
 >
 > You might be confused about why we're naming our output file with a `.txt` extension.
-After all,
-> it will be holding FASTQ formatted data that we're extracting from our FASTQ files.
-Won't it
-> also be a FASTQ file?
-The answer is, yes - it will be a FASTQ file and it would make sense to
-> name it with a `.fastq` extension.
-However, using a `.fastq` extension will lead us to problems
+After all, it will be holding FASTQ formatted data that we're extracting from our FASTQ files.
+Won't it also be a FASTQ file?
+The answer is, yes - it will be a FASTQ file and it would make sense to name it with a `.fastq` extension.
+However, using an extension such as `.txt` makes it easy to distinguish the files you may generate through some exploratory processing, as the one we just made with the `grep` program, from the original sequencing files of your project.
+So you can easily select all the files with a specific extension for further processing using the wildcard `*` character, for example:  `grep .. *.fastq` or `mv *.txt newlocation`.
-> when we move to using wildcards later in this episode.
-We'll point out where this becomes
-> important.
-For now, it's good that you're thinking about file extensions!
->
 {: .callout}

-The prompt should sit there a little bit, and then it should look like nothing
-happened.
-But type `ls`.
-You should see a new file called `bad_reads.txt`.
+### Counting number of lines in files --- the `wc` program

 We can check the number of lines in our new file using a command called `wc`. `wc` stands for **word count**.
 This command counts the number of words, lines, and characters in a file.
 The FASTQ file may change over time, so given the potential for updates, make sure the output of your `wc` command below matches your instructor's output.